A People Uprooted

 Syrian VPR Scheme Refugees in Northern Ireland

 The first Syrian refugees to arrive locally through the scheme came to Belfast in December 2015.
 There were 51 people (10 families) in this group and they have been housed in North, South and West Belfast.
-The next group, of 47 people, including 12 families arrived in April 2016 and most were housed in Derry~Londonderry.
-A third group of 57 people arrived in June and they are being accommodated largely in the Armagh, Banbridge and Craigavon council areas.
-66 people came in a fourth group in August.
-One family group who had been unable to travel earlier, arrived in October.
-In November a further 13 families came, 57 people, making an overall total of 284 individuals.
+As of June 2017 nine groups of refugees have been brought to Northern Ireland, bringing the total number of Syrian VPR scheme refugees welcomed here to 558.
 Further small groups should arrive to be housed in different locations every few months.
 The final total for Northern Ireland will not be more than 2,000 people over five years.
+A briefing update on the VPR scheme in Northern Ireland is available at www.communities-ni.gov.uk/publications/syrian-vulnerable-persons-relocation-scheme

 Derry Strabane Civic Action for Refugees has prepared a helpful guide for local people outlining ways of responding.
 The booklet, Help Them Live Again can be accessed at www.derrystrabane.com/refugees